-I’ve always thought allioli or aioli is a Spanish mayonnaise with lots of garlic.
-The truth is allioli is neither Spanish, nor French and not even Italian, it is actually originally for the Middle East, according to Jamie Oliver and I have no choice but to believe him.
+I’ve always thought alioli, allioli, or aioli means the same thing – a Spanish mayonnaise with lots of garlic.
+Well, I couldn’t be more wrong.
+Apparently, this garlic mayonnaise popular all over Spain called alioli is neither Spanish, nor French, and not even Italian – it actually originates in the Middle East, according to Jamie Oliver, and I have no choice but to believe him.

-Anyway, I first ate it in Spain and for me it’s a Spanish sauce, a very addictive and tricky one.
-With such a simple recipe, allioli should be very easy to prepare.
-Well, it isn’t, at least for me, that’s why I prefer to eat it in Spain with just about anything: tortilla, fish, baked potatoes, anything but sweet.
-Oh, Spain I miss you so much!
+Anyway, I first ate alioli in Spain, and for me it’s a Spanish sauce, albeit a very addictive and tricky one.
+With such a simple recipe, alioli should be very easy to prepare.
+Well, it isn’t, at least not for me, that’s why I prefer to eat it in Spain…with just about anything – tortilla, fish, baked potatoes, anything but sweet.
+Oh, Spain, I miss you so much!

-If you happen to spend your vacation in Marbella or anywhere in Andalusia you should try the grilled fresh fish on the beach.
+If you happen to spend your vacation in Marbella, or anywhere in Andalusia or Costa del Sol, you should try the grilled fresh fish on the beach.

-Do not bother to find a restaurant; the Andalusian beaches are equipped with some ingenious boats filled with sand where the fishermen themselves cook some of the most delicious sardines on the burning coals.
-A nice meal, healthy and cheap, just perfect for a hot summer day on the beach!
+Do not bother to find a restaurant, the Andalusian beaches are equipped with some ingenious boats filled with sand, where the fishermen themselves cook some of the most delicious sardines on burning coals.
+A nice, healthy, and cheap meal, just perfect for a hot summer day on the beach!

-If you have a nice memory related to food in Spain, or a favorite Spanish dish, do not hesitate to share it!
+If you have a nice memory related to food in Spain, or a favorite Spanish dish, do not hesitate to share it in the comments below!